proycon/foliadocserve/README.rst

 NOTHING``, the latter may be useful in combination with **ADD**, **EDIT** and **DELETE**, by default it will return the updated state of the document.

-Note that if you set request wrong you may quickly end up with empty results.
+Note that if you set REQUEST wrong you may quickly end up with empty results.

 ---------------------
 Span Annotation